What is the best shaving cream at the “megamart,” the mall, and online? Here is Sharpologist’s updated research.

 Here are the key ingredients of a high end shaving cream formula: aqua (water), stearic acid, myristic acid, potassium hydroxide, coconut acid (or coconut oil), glycerin, triethanolamine, parfum (fragrance) and sodium hydroxide.
 The word cocoate, usually preceded by sodium or potassium, may be found replacing coconut acid to indicate that saponification has occurred.
 Saponification literally means “soap making” and is a chemical reaction used to produce fatty acids from triglycerides.
 A triglyceride consists of three fatty acid molecules joined to a glycerin molecule, which is also released during saponification.
 Triglycerides are the preferred molecules used by living organisms to store fats.

 In addition, shaving creams often contain other ingredients including botanicals, essential oil derivatives (citral, farnesol, geraniol, geranial, myrcene, limonene, linalool, etc.), chelators, preservatives and other chemicals.
 Besides modulating performance for the smoothest shave, these ingredients can add antiseptic qualities, serve as skin toners, increase shelf life, etc. but more importantly, they make each formulation unique.

 Determining performance from ingredient lists is often complicated because the actual contents of the product are not listed.
 Furthermore, ingredient lists do not include the concentration of each ingredient or their purity.
 This can also be problematic when troubleshooting allergic reactions.
 It is important to realize that the process of selecting shaving products is not an exact science and several factors, including glycerin content, scent and other additives can modulate performance.
-Personal preference, allergies, etc. can be important factors in the selection process.
-However, the best shaving creams covered here that use this foundation rank among the finest in the market and are known for their performance.
+Personal preference, allergies, skin type, etc. can be important factors in the selection process.
+However, the best shaving creams covered here that use this foundation rank among the finest in the market and are known for their performance and the best shaving experience.